 Identifies the ending point of the rolling calculation.
-Valid values are:
+The lower row value must precede upper row value.

-- C, which ends the rolling calculation at the current row in the internal matrix. - E, which ends the rolling calculation at the end of the sort break (the last line with the same sort value as the current row.)
+- C, which ends the rolling calculation at the current row in the internal matrix. - n, -n, which ends the calculation n rows forward or back from the current row. - E, which ends the rolling calculation at the end of the sort break (the last line with the same sort value as the current row.)